 The Student Life Office offers a variety of weekly small group meetings known as Discipleship Groups.
 Led by fellow students, faculty, staff, or community members, these groups generally meet on Tuesday mornings from 9:30 am-10:20 am but can meet at other times.
 Community Groups will range from fellowship activities to bible studies.
 See the above section regarding chapel credits.

 Missions Emphasis Week

-During this week in the fall, chapel services are focused on missions, and sessions are scheduled to meet with the guest speaker(s).
+During this week in the fall semester, chapel services are focused on missions.
+We also offer opportunities like meeting guest speakers, tasting foods from other countries, and so much more.

 Spiritual Emphasis Week